Wizards clamp down on defense, halt losing streak with a win for the road

 “I thought overall we did a terrific job on [Embiid],” Unseld said.
 “He’s a tough guard.
 You have to send multiple bodies for him to get off the ball.
 I know you look at the numbers and he scored 27, but over the last five he’s averaging close to 40.
 Kind of forced him into some tough twos.”

-With Bradley Beal out, Kuzma did the heavy offensive lifting again with 24 points, seven rebounds and three assists as he found the range for his jumper from all over the court.
+With Bradley Beal out, Kuzma did the heavy lifting on offense again with 24 points, seven rebounds and three assists as he found the range on his jumper from all over the court.
 Spencer Dinwiddie got going down the stretch and finished with 14 points, 12 rebounds and 10 assists for his first career triple-double.
 Dinwiddie and Montrezl Harrell (14 points) found a good groove in a two-man game down the stretch to hold off an Embiid-led rally.

 Embiid was the second MVP candidate the Wizards faced on his home floor in a 24-hour period.
 First came Giannis Antetokounpo, owner of two MVP awards and an NBA championship trophy.